-I’m not complaining about my childhood when I say this, but a lot of the traditional Jamaican parenting I had was not the best thing for me: Speak when you’re spoken to.
+How we’re parented sets the foundation for who we become.
+Although I’m not a parent myself, I had parents.
+I’m not complaining when I say this, but the traditional Jamaican parenting I experienced was not the best thing for me: Speak when you’re spoken to.
 Proper language at the dinner table.
 Sit straight.
 Walk erect… It wasn’t the best style for someone as curious and non-traditional as me.
 Bless their hearts, they didn’t know this, but my curiosity was and is a good thing.
 It’s a huge part of who I am, and they almost succeeded in stamping it out of me.

 …by trying to control our kids, we may miss who they are meant to be.

-On her YouTube channel, you can see firsthand what a calming presence she brings to the role of mother.
+Mama Kat(rine) is one of them.
+She’s proof that meditation makes you a better parent.
+On her YouTube channel, you can see firsthand what a calming presence she is for her son.
 Behavioral scientists have confirmed that this calm is especially soothing for babies and beneficial to young children’s development.

 Meditation helps Mama Kat be a peaceful, respectful presence for her baby and to be a more engaged parent.
 It is one of the best tools out there to help parents raise more focused, productive, successful teenagers and adults.